 All parents or guardians newly enrolling a student to a Wyoming school district are asked to complete a Home Language Survey (HLS).
 The HLS is a questionnaire that must, at a minimum, determine: 1) the language the child first began speaking, 2) the language the child currently speaks most frequently at home, and 3) the primary language spoken by the family in the home.
-If a language other than English is listed on the HLS, the student will be assessed with a screener from the WIDA Consortium (www.wida.us/).
-WIDA is a consortium of 39 states that share assessments and standards for English language proficiency.
+If a language other than English is listed on the HLS, a family interview is conducted to determine if the student will be assessed with a screener from the WIDA Consortium (www.wida.us/).
+The interview process allows LEAs the opportunity to gather information on each child's circumstances that is necessary in correctly identifying potential ELs to the best extent possible.
+The numerous assessments in the WIDA Screener Suite require LEAs to consider several factors in choosing the correct screener to be administered, such as the student's grade, time of year, and student's needs and/or experience.
 Based on the score received on the screener a student may qualify as an Active English Learner (Active EL).
-The official cut-scores to make this determination are provided online by the WDE in the Active EL Identifying, Serving, and Reporting Guidebook at edu.wyoming.gov/downloads/federally-funded-programs/2017/2016-17-ell-guidebook.pdf.
+The official cut-scores to make this determination are provided online by the WDE in the Active EL Identifying, Serving, and Reporting Guidebook at edu.wyoming.gov/for-district-leadership/english-learners/.